 - The success rate that a dog breed will successfully obey a known command on the first attempt.
 The better the success rate, the more intelligent (and obedient) the dog.

-Because both the Pembroke and Cardigan Welsh Corgis were highly popular breeds, they had no problems qualifying for the intelligence rankings.
+Because both the Pembroke and Cardigan Welsh Corgis were highly popular breeds, they had no problems with qualifying for the intelligence trials.
+Plus, both breeds have been recognized by both kennel clubs.

 How the Corgi Performed